nivan/covidClusters/README.md

 It is also necessary to create a 'data' directory containing the required datasets.
 In general, our approach requires two datasets:

-- **Boundaries of a location**: Each location have geographical boundaries defined by a polygon, which constitute basic types of the leaflet map.
+- **Boundaries of a location (BoL)**: Each location have geographical boundaries defined by a polygon, which constitute basic types of the leaflet map.
 For the bairrosRecife application, /data/boundariesBairros.js contains the boundaries of each district of Recife.
 This dataset is included in the index.html as
   <script src="../data/boundariesBairros.js"></script>.
-- **Location variables**: Each location contains mobility, socioeconomic, demographic and epidemiological variables (MSDE).
-For the bairrosRecife application, /data/boundariesBairros.js contains the MSDE variables of each district of Recife.
+- **Location variables (LV)**: Each location contains mobility, socioeconomic, demographic and epidemiological variables (MSDE).
+For the bairrosRecife application, /data/graphBairrosEcon3.js contains the MSDE variables of each district of Recife.
 This dataset is included in the index.html as
-  <script src="../data/boundariesBairros.js"></script>.
+  <script src="../data/graphBairrosEcon3.js"></script>.

+ The name of the locations must be the same in both 'BoL' and 'LV' files.
+It is necessary to configure the variable names to integrate the Location variables  dataset and the main.js code.
+This will require that the user modify the code in the 'buildCoords()' function of the main.js script.

- The final step is to update the centroid and zoom properties of the leaflet map, according to the region that is being studied.
+ The final step is to update the central coordinates and zoom properties of the leaflet map, according to the region that is being studied.
+This can be configured in the 'loadInterface()' function of the main.js script.